vohai2003/hdp_data_tutorials/tutorials/hdf/analyze-transit-pattern-with-apache-nifi/tutorial-0.md

 6. [Build a NiFi Process Group to Store Data As JSON](https://hortonworks.com/tutorial/analyze-transit-patterns-with-apache-nifi/section/6/) - Convert XML to JSON data format and store into file on local file system.
 7. [Ingest Live Vehicle Routes via NextBus API](https://hortonworks.com/tutorial/analyze-transit-patterns-with-apache-nifi/section/7/) - Ingest NextBus's live stream data for San Francisco MUNI agency.

-Each tutorial provides step by step instructions, so that you can complete the learning objectives and tasks associate with it.
+Each tutorial provides step by step instructions, so that you can complete the learning objectives and tasks associated with it.
 You are also provided with a dataflow template for each tutorial that you can use for verification.
 Each tutorial builds on the previous.